eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 The use of a Wallet Unit by citizens is not mandatory under the [European Digital Identity Regulation].
-However, each Member State will provide at least one European Digital Identity Wallet within 24 months after the entry into force of the implementing acts referred to in the [European Digital Identity Regulation].
+However, each Member State will provide at least one European Digital Identity Wallet within 24 months after the entry into force of the Implementing Acts referred to in the [European Digital Identity Regulation].

 ### 3.3 Wallet Providers

 Wallet Providers are Member States or organisations either mandated or recognised by Member States making a Wallet Solution available to Users.
-All Wallet Solutions must be certified as described in [Chapter 7](#7-certification-and-risk-management).
+All Wallet Solutions must be certified as described in [Chapter 7](#7-wallet-solution-certification-and-risk-management).

 A Wallet Provider makes a combination of several products and Trust Services available to a User, which give the User sole control over the use of their